BernhardPosselt/pf2e-kingmaker-tools/README.md

 * Kalikke's **Deliberate Planning** activity had its status bonus changed to a circumstance bonus.
 Reasoning for that is that not a single activity uses a status bonus, it's all circumstance bonuses.
 Plus a +1 status bonus is obsolete from level 1.
-* Occult shop ups the limit for Occult and not Magical items in your settlements
+* Occult Shop ups the limit for Occult and not Magical items in your settlements

 ### Structures